 Cloud 9 Adventure Ltd Coronavirus Policy

 We know that many of you will have concerns about whether or not you'll be able to travel in 2021.
-We certainly hope so, and are planning to run as many trips as any potential travel restrictions allow.
-Our experience from running trips in summer 2020 is that travel corridors, quarantine rules and local lockdowns change frequently and without much, if any, warning.
-As a result, a degree of flexibility about your travel plans may be required.
+We certainly hope that travel will be possible, and are planning to run as many trips as any potential travel restrictions allow.
+Our experience from running trips in summer 2020 is that travel corridors, quarantine rules and local lockdowns change frequently and without much warning.
+As a result, a degree of flexibility about your travel plans is required.

 Having said that, we had a number of successful trips for those who were willing to travel.
 Hotels and mountain huts operated with reduced capacity, and we were able to run safe, socially-distanced trips.